GujralNaman/movieWebsite/README.md

 ## Optimizations

-As of now, I'm not much aware about Backend part but in the upcoming days, I'll definitely learn the backend development and will improve my project also.
+Presently I'm learning backend part and working on it and in the upcoming days, I'll definitekly be good at backend Development also which will further improve my project.

 ## Support